What Does Psalms 136:1 Mean?

-The meaning of Psalm 136:1 is that we should give thanks to the Lord because His character is fundamentally good.
-His love never runs out - it lasts forever, as the verse says, 'Give thanks to the Lord, for he is good, for his steadfast love endures forever.'
+The meaning of Psalms 136:1 is that we should give thanks to the Lord because He is inherently good.
+His love never runs out - it lasts forever, as Psalm 136:1 says: 'Give thanks to the Lord, for he is good, for his steadfast love endures forever.'

 Give thanks to the Lord, for he is good, for his steadfast love endures forever.